 Book your training today to ensure you have completed a key part of your licensing requirements.
 You can find available courses and book through your EWRB portal.

 When you login to your EWRB Portal click on the “Manage my competence portal” tab and this will take you to your Competence Management Dashboard.
 Your dashboard tells you when your current Competence Programme is due to expire and will also allow you to search for and book new courses that are happening in your area.
 You can see this in the screenshots below.

 You don’t need to upload a new photo when you relicense.

-You only need to submit a photo for your ID if this is your first time applying for a licence, or if you want to change the photo that is currently on your licence.
+You only need to submit a photo for your ID the first time you are applying for a licence, or if you want to change the photo that is currently on your licence.

-If your photo does not meet these requirements, or if the Board feels it’s unsuitable for use on an ID card, they may refuse the photo.
+If your photo does not meet these requirements, or if the Board believes it is unsuitable for use on an ID card, they may refuse the photo.

-Photos are required to make it easier to identify you as a legitimate electrical worker.
+Photos are required to make it easier to identify you as a current and licenced Electrical Worker.
 You can also choose to have your photo available on the public register, which will help protect both you and the consumer.

 If you do not require a practising licence this year